-250 Words also publishes interviews with leading business thinkers and authors and curates book lists.
-The Novel Advice column publishes short essays on various business topics by novelists and non-fiction writers.
+250 Words also publishes Interviews with leading business thinkers and authors and curates Book Lists.
 What to Read Next provides book recommendations and our Video section offers smart video content.
 The “Opinion” column is reserved for special guest commentary.
 These addition columns are not featured in our daily email.

 For more information email Info@250words.com.
 We welcome suggestions, comments and pitches.
 If you’d like to pitch a 250 word essay, please remember that the essay must mention a business book.

 Sam McNerney is a writer with a focus on business, cognitive psychology and philosophy.
 Career highlights include two articles featured on the homepage of ScientificAmerican.com and a 2,000 word feature for BBC Focus.
 Before 250 Words Sam maintained WhyWeReason.com and blogged for BigThink.com.
 Sam graduated from Hamilton College in Clinton, New York, where he majored in Philosophy.
 He is originally from Edina, Minnesota.